+Figure 10.
+User testing workflow as implemented in the HbbTV application

-At the beginning of each user test, a random user ID was generated and displayed in the upper right corner of the screen.
-The ID was used to associate each participant’s UEQ answers, questionnaires, and notes, without the need to identify them by their names, thus allowing anonymisation.
-The data for all four UEQ questionnaires was automatically stored to a SQL database immediately after each keypress, recording both the answer and the time of completion, enabling further analysis.
-All responses were exported to a .csv format and transferred into the UEQ Data Analysis Tool [9] as well as to an additional Excel spreadsheet for further analysis.
+At the beginning of each user test a random user ID was generated and displayed in the upper right corner of the screen.
+The ID was used to associate each participant’s UEQ answers, questionnaires, and notes, without the need to identify them by their names or any other personal data, thus allowing anonymisation.
+The data for all four UEQ questionnaires was automatically stored in an SQL (Structured Query Language) database immediately after each keypress, recording both the answer and the time of completion, allowing for further data analysis.
+All responses were exported to a .csv format and transferred into the UEQ Data Analysis Tool [17] as well as to an additional Excel spreadsheet for further analysis.

 Demographic data